WATCH: 'TED' Conference: Thandie Newton On Race, Ethnicity And Parents

 “My Skin Colour Wasn't Right”: Actress Thandie Newton's Childhood Battle With Race And Ethnicity

-STATE OF RACE: Thandie Newton, star of films such as Mission Impossible II, Crash and Beloved, is one of Britain's foremost black actresses.
+STATE OF RACE: Thandie Newton, star of films such as Mission Impossible II, Crash and Beloved, is one of Britain's foremost mixed race actresses.
 The film celebrity's parents, Nick and Nyasha, are of British and Zimbabwean nationality respectively.
-Newton's ethnicity and ancestry caused problems while growing up in a racially isolated part of the British south coast.
+Newton's ethnicity and ancestry caused problems while growing up in a racially isolated part of the British south coast in the 1970s.

 ACTRESS THANDIE NEWTON GREW UP as one of the only black kids in her town.
 But then the issues she faced around race and identity ended up becoming the fuel that drove her acting.
 By Ben Arogundade.

 ACTRESS THANDIE NEWTON (Thandiwe Ajdewa Newton) was born in London on November 6, 1972.
 Her father, Nick Newton, of British nationality, is a laboratory technician and artist, and her mother Nyasha, a former district nurse, is a princess from the Shona tribe of Zimbabwe, southern Africa.
 Although Thandie was born in England, the family lived in Zimbabwe until she was three, when they returned to the UK.